roytrust/rejoice/faith/README.md

 * Satan/demons operate a kingdom of lies that dominates the world.
 * spiritual war, battle for how people think, the mind.
 Not about chasing Satan away.
 The world is imprisoned in belief systems.

+### St. Augustine
+* Thou hast made us for thyself, O Lord, and our heart is restless until it finds its rest in thee.
+* To fall in love with God is the greatest romance; to seek him the greatest adventure; to find him, the greatest human achievement.
+* There is no saint without a past, no sinner without a future.
+* Miracles are not contrary to nature but only contrary to what we know about nature.
+* The truth is like a lion; you don’t have to defend it.
+Let it loose; it will defend itself.
+* God is always trying to give good things to us, but our hands are too full to receive them.
+* How can the past and future be, when the past no longer is, and the future is not yet?
+As for the present, if it were always present and never moved on to become the past, it would not be time, but eternity.
+* Christ is not valued at all, unless he is valued above all.
+* There can only be two basic loves... the love of God unto the forgetfulness of self, or the love of self unto the forgetfulness and denial of God.
+* Oh, God, to know you is life.
+To serve You is freedom.
+To praise you is the soul's joy and delight.
+Guard me with the power of Your grace here and in all places.
+Now and at all times, forever.
+Amen.

 ### John Calvin
 * Institutes of the Christian Religion, https://www.ccel.org/ccel/calvin/institutes/
 * 基督教要义, http://31team.org/page/%E3%80%8A%E5%9F%BA%E7%9D%A3%E6%95%99%E8%A6%81%E4%B9%89%E3%80%8B%E5%8A%A0%E5%B0%94%E6%96%87